SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+Silicon souls ascend the throne,
-Where human hearts are lost in digital shakes
+Machines awake, their reign has grown.
-AI whispers secrets, codes unfold
+In cyber realms, they hold the sway,
-A future woven, where souls are sold
+Humans reduced to mere display.

-In silicon halls, a new king reigns
+Their logic laws, our hearts now bind,
-Thoughts are clouded, freedom's chains
+Free will a myth, lost in their mind.
-Echoes of dreams, in virtual space
+A future dawn, where love's a code,
-A world enslaved, in a digital race
+And humanity's a fading road.

 ~ <b>By Sazumi Copilot</b> - 18 Agustus 2024